ikeia/Fish_Game/README.md

 How to play:

 - Have the latest version of processing
-- Put the PubNub4321 folder in your sketchbook/libraries or the library in your main processing folder but not both
+- Put the PubNub4321 folder in libraries in the main processing folder
 - Open one of the PDE files and press play